One train an hour.

 His wife fiddles with the porcelain dogs on the mantelpiece behind him.
 There is a painted portrait of Princess Diana as some sort of angel with wings, smiling down benignly on the wall.
 All British experiences are here in the B&B: the draughty house, the 70s bathroom and cold tub, the old carpet and strange smell on the stairs, the immersion water heater only on in very rare circumstances.
 The couple have been talking to me obsessionally, for an hour now, since I first arrived, about paedophiles.
 They seem utterly convinced everyone in the country is a paedophile.
 Desperate to root out anyone new.
 Hound the suspected.

 “Well, we’re off to bed now,” says the wife cheerfully, turning off the lights.
 The husband hauls his colossal legs up the stairs.

 I sit in the dark.
 The wind haunts round the outside of the tall house, whistling and moaning.
 It’s black and deserted.
 A real night for ghosts.
 As I sit, a figure looms up at the door.
 A bald head.
-A lugubrious face peers through the long, narrow window.
+A lugubrious face peering through the long, narrow window.
+It is my father.

 “I have a small apartment in France.
 But I’ve now bought an ever smaller flat in Rochester…”